curtmorgan3/quest-bound-docs/docs/rulesets.md

 When a ruleset is opened, click the gear icon in the sidebar to open its settings.
 Here, you can manage the title, version and description of a ruleset.
 You can also export a ruleset from this page.

+## Modules

+Rulesets can include content from other rulesets via [modules](./modules.md).
+Modules let you reuse attributes, actions, items, charts, documents, windows, and scripts from one ruleset in another.